Architecture Description

 Warning

 Item counts are checked against the total stock.
-Carts don’t lock up stuck until check-out has begun.
-This means that the stock count can change between adding an item to the cart and checking out.
-However, Clients can see when other carts use up stock (via ChangeCart) and will also receive ChangeStock Events when other carts completed checkout.
+Orders don’t lock up inventory until checkout has begun.
+This means that the stock count can change between adding an item to the order and checking out.
+Guests will receive inventory status updates when changes affect their order.

 Completing the Purchase

-The “Completing the Purchase” flowchart shows the interaction between the different systems.
+The “Completing the Purchase” flowchart, below, shows the interaction between the different systems.

 @startuml